-If you believe your employer retaliated against you for using job-protected leave, denied you leave, or refused to let you return to work after your leave, you may file a complaint with the Department of Fair Employment and Housing (DFEH).
-You can find for more information about the DFEH complaint process here.
+If you believe your employer retaliated against you for using job-protected leave, denied you leave, or refused to let you return to work after your leave, you may file a complaint with the Civil Rights Department (CRD).
+You can find for more information about the CRD complaint process here.

 If you are terminated, you can apply for Unemployment Insurance (UI) benefits with the EDD.
 Even if you quit, you may still be eligible to receive UI if you can establish both (1) that you had “good cause” to leave your work, which can include a reasonable, good faith fear for your safety, and (2) that you took reasonable steps to resolve the problem before leaving your work, like requesting leave or paid sick days.
 See Question 8 for more information about unemployment benefits.

 See Question 4 for more information on how to get paid while you cannot work due to a COVID-19 diagnosis or exposure.

 3. I need time off work because of COVID-19 and I work in San Francisco.
 Are there additional protections available to me?